Washington quarter: 2020s redesign

 Following the conclusion of the National Parks quarter series in 2021, Treasury Secretary Steven Mnuchin had the option of ordering a second round of 56 national parks quarters, but did not do so by the end of 2018 as required in the 2008 legislation.
 The quarter's design for 2021 therefore reverted to Flanagan's original obverse design, paired with a new reverse rendition of George Washington's crossing of the Delaware River on the night of December 25, 1776.
 In October 2019, the Citizens Coinage Advisory Committee (CCAC) met to consider designs, with the final choice made by Mnuchin.
 On December 25, 2020, the Mint announced the successful design, by Benjamin Sowards as sculpted by Michael Gaudioso.
 This quarter was released into circulation on April 5, 2021, and was minted until the end of 2021.

-Coin Redesign Act of 2020

 The Circulating Collectible Coin Redesign Act of 2020 established three new series of quarters for the next decade.
 From 2022 to 2025, the Mint may produce up to five coins each year featuring prominent American women, with a new obverse design of Washington.
 In 2026, there will be up to five designs representing the United States Semiquincentennial.
 From 2027 to 2030, the Mint may produce up to five coins each year featuring youth sports.
 The obverse will also be redesigned in 2027, and even after 2030 is still to depict Washington.

-American Women quarters

-The American Women quarters program will issue up to five new reverse designs each year from 2022 to 2025 featuring the accomplishments and contributions made in various fields by women to American history and development.
+The American Women quarters program issued five new reverse designs each year from 2022 to 2025 featuring the accomplishments and contributions made in various fields by women to American history and development.
 The obverse design features Fraser's portrait of Washington originally intended for the first Washington quarter in 1932.

+On December 11, 2025, the Mint announced the five 1776~2026 designs.
+The CFA and CCAC had recommended designs with themes of the Declaration of Independence, U.S. Constitution, Abolition, Suffrage, and Civil Rights.
+The Mint accepted only the Declaration and Constitution themes, choosing five new designs.
+The other themes are the Mayflower Compact, the Revolutionary War and the Gettysburg Address.